hyperledger-archives/sawtooth-sdk-python/BUILD.md

 ![Hyperledger Sawtooth](images/sawtooth_logo_light_blue-small.png)

-Hyperledger Sawtooth Core Developer's Setup Guide
+Hyperledger Sawtooth SDK Python Developer's Setup Guide
 =============

 If you are planning to contribute code to the Sawtooth project, please review the contributing guide: [CONTRIBUTING.md]

-Supported operating systems: Ubuntu 16.04 and macOS
+Supported operating systems: Ubuntu 18.04 and macOS

-If you want to use a Windows system, we recommend that you install Ubuntu 16.04 in a virtual machine manager, such as Hyper-V or VirtualBox, and develop from the guest operating system.
+If you want to use a Windows system, we recommend that you install Ubuntu 18.04 in a virtual machine manager, such as Hyper-V or VirtualBox, and develop from the guest operating system.